TN 180 (01-21)

 2. Applicant does not have a bank account

 Discuss Treasury’s All-Electronic Payment Initiative and their “Go Direct” campaign.
-Explain that the rules require beneficiaries, recipients, and rep payees to receive their payments electronically, unless they get an exemption from Treasury.
+Explain that the rules require beneficiaries, recipients, and rep payees to receive their payments electronically, unless they become exempt by Treasury.
 For an explanation of the “Go Direct” campaign, see GN 02402.004.

-Discuss the advantages of direct deposit and the banking services they provide.
-For an explanation of advantages of direct deposit, see GN 02402.005H.
+Discuss the advantages of direct deposit and the banking services they provide, as outlined in GN 02402.005H.

 If the individual does not want a bank account, discuss the advantages of the Direct Express debit card found in GN 02402.007.